caleorourke/unveil/README.md

 * [Node 0.10.30](http://nodejs.org/download)
 * [Ruby 2.0](http://www.ruby-lang.org/en/installation)

-Run the commands below to determine which versions are currently installed.
+Run the commands below to determine if the versions are currently installed.

 ~~~bash
 # each command returns a version number